 Hong Kongers love superlatives, even if making them true requires strings of qualifiers.
-So the Tian Tan Buddha is the world's largest Buddha—that's seated, located outdoors, and made of bronze.
+So the Tian Tan Buddha, also known as the Big Buddha, is the world's largest Buddha—that's seated, located outdoors, and made of bronze.
 Just know the vast silhouette is impressive.
-Steep stairs lead to the lower podium, essentially forcing you to stare up at all 202 tons of Buddha as you ascend.
+A set of 268 steep stairs lead to the lower podium, essentially forcing you to stare up at all 202 tons of Buddha as you ascend.
 At the top, cool breezes and fantastic views over Lantau Island await.

-Po Lin Monastery.
+Lin Monastery.
 It's hard to believe today, but from its foundation in 1927 through the early '90s, this monastery was virtually inaccessible by road.
 These days, it's at the heart of Lantau's biggest attraction.
-The monastery proper has a gaudy, commercial, orange temple complex.
+The monastery proper has a gaudy orange temple complex.
 Still, it's the Buddha people come for.

 Wisdom Path.
 This peaceful path runs beside 38 halved tree trunks arranged in an infinity shape on a hillside.
 Each is carved with Chinese characters that make up the Heart Sutra, a 5th-century Buddhist prayer that expresses the doctrine of emptiness.
 The idea is to walk around the path—which takes five minutes—and reflect.
 Follow the signposted trail to the left of the Buddha.

-You can get here on the Ngong Ping 360 sky rail from a terminal adjacent to the MTR station in Tung Chung or via Buses 2 and 23 from Mui Wo and Tung Chung, respectively.
+You can get here on the Ngong Ping 360 gondola from a terminal adjacent to the MTR station in Tung Chung or via Bus 2 from Mui Wo or Bus 23 from Tung Chung.

 The only way to the upper level, right under the Buddha, is through an underwhelming museum inside the podium.
 You only get a couple of feet higher up.

 The booth at the base of the stairs is only for tickets for lunch—wandering around the Buddha is free.